-If a student is not satisfied with a decision of the Academic Standing and Policies Committee, the student may appeal to Faculty Board (as set out in the Faculty calendar).
+If a student is not satisfied with a decision of the Academic Standing and Policies Committee, the student may appeal to Faculty Board.
 Student members of the Board will not be involved in the appeal.

-The student is advised to initially seek an interview with the Assistant Dean, the Chairperson, or the Associate Dean (Academic Policy) to attempt an informal resolution.
+The student is advised to initially seek an interview with the Assistant Dean, the Chairperson, or the Associate Dean (Academic) to attempt an informal resolution.
 If the student does not wish to seek such an interview or is not satisfied with the result of such an interview, the student may appeal to Faculty Board.
 The appeal should be submitted in writing to the Chair of Faculty Board within three weeks of receiving the decision of the ASPC.
 The Chair of Faculty Board shall advise the student to consult a Faculty Advisor and of the right to seek other counsel.